SPAAM-community/AMDirT/docs/source/viewer.md

-# AMDirT filter
+# AMDirT viewer

 ## Downloading the sequencing data of selected libraries

 AMDirT provides three different methods to download the sequencing data of selected libraries from public archives:

 - direct download from the FTP server using curl
 - direct download via the FASP protocol using ASPERA
 - indirect download via the Nextflow pipeline nf-core/fetchngs

 ### Downloading via curl